 The Budget Timetable is dictated by the corporate timetable for Policy & Finance and operational Committees.
-The essential deadline is that the Council is able to set the level of Council Tax for 2019/2020 at its meeting on 7 March 2019.
-Working back from this date a timetable has been drawn up and is attached at Appendix B. This timetable enables sufficient time for the budget proposals to be considered by operational Committees and Policy & Finance Committee and also sufficient time for the work to be completed within the Financial Services and other Business Units.
+The essential deadline is that the Council is able to set the level of Council Tax for 2020/2021 at its meeting on 9 March 2020.
+Working back from this date a timetable has been drawn up and is attached at Appendix A. This timetable enables sufficient time for the budget proposals to be considered by operational Committees, in the January cycle, and Policy & Finance Committee and also sufficient time for the work to be completed within the Financial Services and other Business Units.